flipsewtf/Tumblr/README.md

 # Tumblr themes
-Here you will find Tumblr themes by altindie.tumblr.com, created from 2023 and onwards.
+Here you will find Tumblr themes by/from mournstera.tumblr.com, created from 2023 and onwards.
 For older themes, see my work at my previous GitHub account [here](https://github.com/flipsecph/themes).

 ## Folders
 - **other:** redirect themes and misc.